On successful completion of the course students should be able

 - Turing machines and computability.

-- The quantum computational model (circuits, gates, measurements).
+- The quantum computational model (gates, measurements, and circuits).

 - Introduction to quantum algorithms.